 Trout

-Nymph fishing accounts for most stream trout.
-Dead-drift weighted nymphs through likely lies.
+Nymph fishing accounts for the majority of stream trout.
+Dead-drift weighted nymphs through likely lies and watch your indicator like a hawk.
 When you see rising fish, match the hatch with dry flies.
-Streamers work during high water or when targeting large fish.
+Streamers work during high water or when you’re specifically targeting large, predatory fish.
+I carry all three setups on every stream trip.

 Smallmouth Bass